All Episodes

 We're restarting Keystone.

-We're going to stop um flaring natural gas.
+We're going to stop flaring natural gas.

-We're going to drill in and war.
+We're going to drill in NWAR.

 And I'm echoing the same remarks you are.

-And if it means doing a deal with the mullahs of Iran, as we've been discussing, or that thug dictator murderer in Venezuela, or begging OPEC, he chooses that path over our own natural resources of which we have an abundance.
+And if it means doing a deal with the mullahs of Iran, as we've been discussing, or that thug dictator murderer in Venezuela, or begging OPEC, he chooses that path over our own natural resources, of which we have an abundance.

-So nothing is going to happen, I would argue, even if we win the House and Senate back in November, uh until we have the House, Senate, and the White House.
+So nothing is going to happen, I would argue, even if we win the House and Senate back in November, until we have the House, Senate, and the White House.

-I don't I don't see any way that he ever changes his mind on this.
+I don't see any way that he ever changes his mind on this.

-It would be very difficult for him to change his mind, but every day that the American people go to the pump and fill up and they're paying five dollars a gallon for gas, which by the way, all of the climate religious climate is my god fanatics, they've long wanted five dollar a gallon gas.
+But every day that the American people go to the pump and fill up, and they're paying $5 a gallon for gas, which, by the way, all of the climate religious, climate is my God fanatics, they've long wanted $5 a gallon gas.

 That's been a goal of theirs.